babel/babel/packages/babel-preset-env/README.md

 You may also target browsers supporting ES Modules (https://www.ecma-international.org/ecma-262/6.0/#sec-modules).
 When specifying this option, the browsers field will be ignored.
 You can use this approach in combination with `<script type="module"></script>` to conditionally serve smaller scripts to users (https://jakearchibald.com/2017/es-modules-in-browsers/#nomodule-for-backwards-compatibility).

+*Please note*: when specifying the esmodules target, browsers targets will be ignored.

 ```json
 {
   "presets": [